dcoles/ivle/doc/man/tour.rst

 Administering users
 -------------------

-Firstle, pull down the IVLE menu (top-left).
-There is an additional item for admins -- the "Users" page.
+Firstly, pull down the IVLE menu (top-left).
+There is an additional item for admins -- the *Users* page.
 This lists all users with an account in IVLE.
 Clicking on a username takes you to the user's profile page.
-Try it with the user 'lecturer'.
+Try it with the user ``lecturer``.

-The profile page is exactly the same as the user himself would see it, but with a few more buttons on the side.
-"Change password" is the same as the user's own "Change password" page.
-However, "Reset password" is a special admin page which lets you change a user's password without knowing the old one.
-"Administer user" also lets you change administrative settings for the user, such as their full name (more formal than display name, which the user themselves can change) and student ID.
+The profile page is exactly the same as the user himself would see it, but with a few more buttons on the side. *Change password* is the same as the user's own *Change password* page.
+However, *Reset password* is a special admin page which lets you change a user's password without knowing the old one. *Administer user* also lets you change administrative settings for the user, such as their full name (more formal than display name, which the user themselves can change) and student ID.
 You can also add/remove admin status for, or disable/enable (i.e., ban from IVLE) any user (except yourself, of